QFrankQ/NASR-Replication/README.md

 # NASR-Replication
-Replicating the Neural Attention for Symbolic Reasoning pipeline presented in "Learning Where and When to Reason in Neural-Symbolic Inference
+This Project replicates and analyzes the Neural Attention for Symbolic Reasoning pipeline presented in "Learning Where and When to Reason in Neural-Symbolic Inference